 Linear models trivially fall within this class as well.
 For $Q=1$, the Lasso and the many related techniques provide fast variable selection and estimation in high-dimensional linear models \citep{atom_pursuit, dantzig, pruning_lasso}.
 For $Q=2$, the hierarchical Lasso \citep{lass_heirch} extends the Lasso to model interactions, and there have been many variants of this model; see, for example, \citet{lim_heirch_lasso, backtrack_heirch_lasso}.
 However, these methods take at least $O(p^2)$ time since they explicitly model all main and interaction effects.
 Other linear interaction methods assume that the interactions have a low-rank structure.
 This structure helps both statistically and computationally; see, for example, \citet{fact_machines, dunson_factor}.
 However, this low-rank structure in the interaction effects might not always hold in practice. \\

-\textbf{Two-Stage \& Forward-Stage Approaches.} Instead of modeling interactions jointly, a common heuristic (similar in spirit to forward stepwise regression) is greedily adding interactions such as in multivariate additive regression splines (MARS) or GA2M \citep{intelligible_model_caruana}.
+\textit{Two-Stage \& Forward-Stage Approaches.} Instead of modeling interactions jointly, a common heuristic (similar in spirit to forward stepwise regression) is greedily adding interactions such as in multivariate additive regression splines (MARS) or GA2M \citep{intelligible_model_caruana}.
+The iFORM algorithm proposed in \citet{hao_high} is the middle-ground between MARS and fitting a model with all interactions terms included at the start.
+Specifically, iFORM starts with the empty model, and then proceeds by adding one more predictor at a time, where all interactions between the current active set of predictors are considered.
 Another common approach is performing computationally cheap variable selection methods designed for generalized additive models (e.g., Lasso or SpAM \citep{spam}) to identify a sparse set of relevant variables.
 By restricting to a small set of variables, one can then apply more computationally intensive interactions techniques such as RKHS ANOVA methods.